-- ADVISORY LETTER: A letter from the Board expressing concern that the physician’s conduct was not ideal; however, the conduct does not necessarily violate the Medical Practice Act or Board policy and no further contact is needed.
-This will not effect future licensure or if the physician wishes further their education.
-This is not shown on license verification.
+- ADVISORY LETTER: A letter from the Board expressing concern that the physician’s conduct was not ideal.
+However, the behavior does not necessarily violate the Medical Practice Act or Board policy, and no further contact is needed.
+It will not affect future licensure or if the physician wishes further their education.
+The license verification does not show it.

-- REVOCATION: If the Board revokes a physician’s license the physician will be unable to practice or get licensed again for a minimum of five years.
-After the five year period license revocation the physician will need to reapply for their license.
-If the physician reapplies for licensure they must demonstrate the grounds for revocation (substance abuse, mental health problems, criminal convictions) has been rectified through an applicable program.
-This is a public document.
+- REVOCATION: If the Board revokes a physician’s license, the physician will be unable to practice or get licensed again for a minimum of five years.
+After the five-year license revocation period, the physician will need to reapply for their license.
+If the physician reapplies for licensure, they must demonstrate that they have rectified what would be grounds for revocation (substance abuse, mental health problems, criminal convictions) through an applicable program.
+It is a public document.

 - VOLUNTARY SURRENDER: The physician voluntarily gives up their license.
-The benefit of this voluntary consent is that the Board is usually willing to reduce the amount of time until a physician can reapply.
-This is usually between two to three years.
+The benefit of this voluntary consent is that the Board is usually willing to reduce the time until a physician can reapply.
+It is generally between two to three years.

 - SUSPENSION: A suspension stops the physician from practicing.
-It prohibits any patient contact or services for a period of time until the Board lifts the suspension.
+It prohibits any patient contact or services for a while until the Board lifts the suspension.

 - PROBATION: The Board offers probation through a consent agreement.
 The consent agreement requires the physician do certain things (drug testing, work supervision, counseling, continuing education).
-Alternatively, they may need to refrain from doing things (unsupervised Medical like home health, working under the Medical licensure compact, using alcohol, etc.) A request for a removal of probation will be needed.
+Alternatively, they may need to refrain from doing things (unsupervised Medical like home health, working under the Medical licensure compact, using alcohol, etc.) The physician will need a request for the removal of probation.